-All the Rovedar Journals are Gold Open Access that provides immediate open access to the content (articles) published in the journal, on the principle that making research freely available on the Internet to support a greater global exchange of knowledge.
+All the Rovedar journals are Gold Open Access which provides immediate open access to the content (articles) published in the journal, on the principle that making research freely available on the Internet to support a greater global exchange of knowledge.

 How does the process work?

 If you aim to publish your work via the gold open-access option, you are welcome to submit your article to the Rovedar journal of your choice in the normal way.
 When your article has been accepted for publication, It will be published online.

 What is my Open Access Licence?

 Articles in Rovedar journals are licensed under a Creative Commons Attribution 4.0 International License.

 According to the Creative Commons website: “This license CC BY, lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.”
 Authors who publish in this journal retain the copyright to their work and grant the journal the right of first publication.
 Additionally, the work is simultaneously licensed under a CC BY license (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, share, distribution, and reproduction in any platform and medium, provided that the original work is properly cited.

 What is Open Access?

 Open Access (OA), simply means publications are freely available online to all at no cost and with limited restrictions with regard to reuse.